A Centralized portal for users

 07. A good start

-After 2.5 months of work, cross-collaboration, and research, we were able to ship this feature!
+After 2 months of work, cross-collaboration, and research, we were able to ship this feature!

 Shipped design flow (v1)

-Updates to the product roadmap
+Using data to influence the product roadmap

 10. The grand finale